corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 	- **In transit/flight: SSL/TLS
 		- HTTPS
 		- Force encryption => use the bucket policy of aws:SecureTransport
-- **CORS
-	- Cross-Origin Resource Sharing: defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
-- **MFA Delete
-	- Extra protection against permanent deletion, which forces users to use MFA codes before deleting S3 objects.
-It's an extra level of security to prevent accidental deletions.
-	- `aws s3api put-bucket-versioning --bucket demo-stephane-mfa-delete-2020 --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::XXXXXXXXXX:mfa/root-account-mfa-device XXXXXX --profile root-mfa-delete-demo(this is the profile)`
-- **Glacier Valut Lock & S3 Object Lock
-	Adopt a WORM model (Write Once Read Many)
-	- **Glacier
-		- Create a Vault Lock Policy
-		- Lock the Policy for future edits
-	- **Object
-		- Block an object version deletion
-		- Retention mode
-			- Compliance
-			- Governance: more lenient than compliance
-		- Legal Hold: protect the object indefinitely, independent from retention period
-- **Access Logs
-	- Log all access to S3 buckets
-	- Amazon Athena can then be used to run serverless analytics on top of the log files.
-- **Access Points
-	- To avoid unmanageable policies and manage security at scale.
-	- Specific points to access corresponding resources.

 #### Storage
 - **Services provided: Static website hosting**
 	- S3 can host static websites and have them accessible on the Internet.
 If 403, makes sure the bucket policy allows public reads.